-A heavy vehicle tire lift is used to tow motor homes or heavy vehicles.
+A heavy vehicle tire lift is used to tow motor homes or heavy-weight vehicles.
+Consult the accessory nameplate for its indicated capacity.
 The tire lift is inserted on the T-head of the T-bar and secured in place with locking pins.
 It can be installed at different positions on the T-head to fit heavy vehicles of different widths.
 The positions of the angled plates can also be adjusted to fit tires of various sizes.